Fundraising during Lent; The enterprise challenge

 - Cornerstone, a day centre providing services to vulnerable and disadvantaged adults. http://cornerstonecds.org.uk/

-Our young people in Post 16 also hold a charity event t with many different fund raising activities.
+Our young people in Post 16 also hold a charity event, with many different fund raising activities.

 General Annual Fundraising

-In the autumn term we put our ‘Faith Into Action’ and raise money for Francis House, Cornerstone and the St John Vianney School Fund.
+In the autumn term we put our ‘Faith Into Action’ and raise money for the MacMillan centre, Cornerstone and the St John Vianney School Fund.
+We also hold a ‘Harvest Festival providing food parcels donated by families to the local community.

-In the summer term we raise money for St John Vianney School Fund.
+In the summer term we raise money for the St John Vianney School Fund.

 Throughout the year our Children and Young People are involved in many fundraising activities and events, including raising money for various charities and other worthy causes.